-- (c) indicated by a road marking that consists of, or includes, an electric-powered vehicle symbol. - Note: Road marking is defined in the dictionary. - (3) An electric-powered vehicle means a vehicle that: - (a) is powered by 1 or more electric motors or traction motors, regardless of whether the vehicle is also powered by another form of propulsion; and - (b) can be recharged from an external source of electricity.
+(c) indicated by a road marking that consists of, or includes, an electric-powered vehicle symbol.

+- (3) An electric-powered vehicle means a vehicle that: - (a) is powered by 1 or more electric motors or traction motors, regardless of whether the vehicle is also powered by another form of propulsion; and - (b) can be recharged from an external source of electricity.